AntoninaNazarova/Class653_Final_project/README.md

 Nowadays, modern parallel computing technologies allow efficient and fast yet reliable analysis of the informativity of kinetic data in the mathematical interpretation of measurement results.

 What has been done before:
 HPC kinetic simulation were successfully implemented for combustion chemistry (heavy hydrocarbons, biodiesel—more than 2000 involved species) or hydrogen/carbon monoxide or methane reduction (~53 species; 634 irreversible steps) using 5th order RKCK or 2nd order RKC methods.
-Explicit integration algorithms were parallelized on multiple core CPU using MPI (or OpenMPI).
+Explicit integration algorithms were parallelized on multiple core CPU using MPI (or OpenMP).
 GPU acceleration units (CUDA) demonstrated generally several times higher performance than single or multiple-core CPU versions.
 However, reported understudied kinetic systems did not indicated equilibrium prosseses nor they described a cyclic processes.

 What are we trying to achieve: